KennyNhan/git_exercise-/Chapter3.md

 Zander knew that he was no match for the beast, but nonetheless, he sailed into the horizon prepared for the worst.
 If he was to prove himself to those that doubted him, now was the time.
+He knew ,however, that his alchemy skills were not on par with the mighty strength of the leviathan.